Physics-Comp/Reddit_API/README.md

 ## Validation of Subreddit

-Users will be prompted to enter the subreddit's name, and once the user hits enter, they will either receive a confirmation for a valid subreddit or an error.
+Users will be prompted to enter the subreddit's name.
+Once the user hits enter, they will either receive a confirmation for a valid subreddit along with the title and description of the subreddit.

 If the user has entered an incorrect subreddit, the script will prompt the user to re-enter an existing subreddit.